AI Agent Design Enterprise AI UX 0-to-1 Interaction Design

 Outcomes

-• Strong validation from enterprise design partners — All 6 Agent design partners were converted into TPRM Standalone design partners, indicating those design partners are also being used to shape the broader TPRM platform
+• Strong validation from enterprise design partners — All 6 Agent design partners saw a promising future and were converted into TPRM Standalone design partners, meaning they would partner to shape the broader TPRM platform.

 "Third-party risk is one of the most pressing challenges for every CISO.
 Drata's Agentic TPRM Assessment will fundamentally change how organizations operationalize third-party risk management — bringing rigor, consistency, and scale.
 Using Agentic AI, security teams can run assessments in minutes, achieve a more accurate risk posture across the supply chain, and operate at AI speed." — CISO, Enterprise customer